arthurulacerda/fiends-gate/README.md

 The `declared_number_of_messages` should be an integer, and it's an optional argument.

-Afterwards, the payloads are saved as json text file at `/messages` directory.
+Afterwards, the payloads are saved as json file at `/messages` directory.
+It only works for json body.

 ## Config